VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

      Whether to validate rules expressions via MetricsQL engine (default true) -rule.validateTemplates
-     Whether to validate annotation and label templates (default true) -s3.configFilePath string
+     Whether to validate annotation and label templates (default true) -s2a_enable_appengine_dialer
+     If true, opportunistically use AppEngine-specific dialer to call S2A.
+  -s2a_timeout duration
+     Timeout enforced on the connection to the S2A service for handshake. (default 3s) -s3.configFilePath string
      Path to file with S3 configs.
 Configs are loaded from default location if not set.
      See https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html .
 This flag is available only in VictoriaMetrics enterprise.
 See https://docs.victoriametrics.com/enterprise.html